If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 1. Exclusive access to the Saga Equity Release Plan

-Enjoy one of the best rates in the market – without all the usual set-up or valuation fees.
-This plan is available only through the Saga Equity Release Advice Service, so you won’t be able to access it through any other company.
+This plan is only available through the Saga Equity Release Advice Service, so you won’t be able to access it through any other company.
+There are no advice or arrangement fees to pay as part of this exclusive plan.

 2. The assurance of an established well-known company